3MFConsortium/spec_securecontent/3MF Secure Content.md

 > The RSAES-OAEP-ENCRYPT algorithm, as specified in RFC 3447 [PKCS1], has options that define the message digest function and mask generation function, as well as an optional PSourceAlgorithm parameter.
 Default values defined in RFC 3447 are SHA1 for the message digest and MGF1 with SHA1 for the mask generation function.
 Both the message digest and mask generation functions are used in the EME-OAEP-ENCODE operation as part of RSAES- OAEP-ENCRYPT.

 > The http://www.w3.org/2001/04/xmlenc#rsa-oaep-mgf1p identifier defines the mask generation function as the fixed value of MGF1 with SHA1.
 In this case the optional xenc11:MGF element of the xenc:EncryptionMethod element MUST NOT be provided.

 Since the digest method and mask generation function are fully defined in the algorithm URL, it is not necessary to add extra information (such as \<digestmethod> or \<mfg> elements) in the \<xenc:EncryptionMethod> element.
-Consumers may disregard those element if present.
+Consumers may disregard those elements if present.

 The \<xenc:CipherData> element contains the encrypted key payload for a specific customer.
 It follows the syntax defined in http://www.w3.org/TR/xmlenc-core1/#sec-CipherData.